jasminebrewer/jasminebrewer.github.io/_pages/events.md

 ## Upcoming

-# Jets and thermalization in non-abelian plasmas
-With Sangyong Jeon and Aleksi Kurkela I am organizing the first week of the 2021 Institute for Nuclear Theory program "Probing QCD at high energy and density with jets".

-# CERN-Fermilab School
-I am on the local organizing committee for the <a href="https://indico.cern.ch/event/1023573/" target="_blank">2021 CERN-Fermilab Hadron Collider Physics Summer School</a>.
+I am part of organizing an 8-week program on "Frontiers of Quark Matter" at the Kavli Institute for Theoretical Physics set to take place in 2025.